 For example, you might need a “staff” page with employee biographies.
 To manage this you could create a channel with fields for the name, biography, an image, and any other relevant info.

-Content is added to a channel by clicking the Edit button in the main control panel navigation.
+Content is added to a channel by clicking the Entries link in the main control panel navigation and selecting the entry you wish to edit.

 In ExpressionEngine, a page (or a page component such as a header or footer) is called a Template.